Online Gambling Laws and Jurisdictions

 Although the act did not specifically make online gambling illegal, or legal for that matter, it did make it illegal for banks and other financial institutions to process transactions from US residents if they were related to online gambling.
 For many gambling sites this was a clear enough indication that the US government considered online gambling illegal, and they stopped accepting US customers.

 A number of other operators continued to welcome those from America though, the argument being that if they were based in a jurisdiction where online gambling was legal, then they weren’t subject to US laws.
 Although many Americans decided not to risk playing or betting on the internet, many more carried on doing so.
 The general consensus was that, if indeed any laws were being broken, it was the sites themselves that were acting illegally rather than any individual using them.

 This situation continued for many years, until things began to change again more recently.
 Several states within the US have either introduced online gambling legislation and regulation or announced plans to do so.
 As a result there are now sites that are licensed within the US and there are likely to be many more to follow.

 Click here for a more detailed look at the legalities of gambling in the US.

 Online Gambling in the United Kingdom

-Online gambling is big business in the UK, helped by the fact it is well regulated.
-It is also perfectly legal for anyone over the age of 18 to gamble online.
-Gambling sites are not only allowed by law to operate from within the UK, those that do can also provide their services to UK residents if wish to.
+Online gambling is big business in the UK, helped by the fact that it is well regulated.
+It’s also perfectly legal for anyone over the age of 18 to gamble online.
+Gambling sites aren’t only allowed by law to operate from within the UK, those that do can also provide their services to UK residents if they wish to.
 This is in contrast to many other jurisdictions, where licensed operators can provide their services to foreign countries but not within the region they are based.

 Sites based overseas can also offer their services to the UK, providing they are in a jurisdiction that is white-listed by the Gambling Commission.
 This Commission is the organization responsible for regulating all gambling in the United Kingdom.